 Firewire, or IEEE 1394, is another serial bus interface standard for high-speed communications and data transfer, frequently used by personal computers, as well as in digital audio, digital video, automotive, and aeronautics applications.
 The system is commonly used for connection of data storage devices and DV (digital video) cameras, but is also popular in industrial systems for machine vision and professional audio systems.
 That being said, I have personally not yet come across a device which supports Firewire, and I believe that USB 3.0 will cause it to become obsolete.
 Again, if your mobo does not have a Firewire connector and you need one, an expensive expansion card will do the trick.

-Unless you are building a very basic system, make sure you have at least 4, and preferably 6 SATA connectors.
+Unless you are building a very basic system, make sure you have at least 4, and preferably 6 or more SATA connectors.

-And now we arrive at the component.
-Where the case is the skin, and the PSU is the blood, and the mobo is the central nervous system, the CPU is the brain of your computer.
+Where the case is the skin, the PSU is the blood and the mobo is the central nervous system, the CPU is the brain of your computer.
 This particular piece of technology changes so fast that anything specific I might say will be out of date in 6 months.
 But there are some general guidelines that can be helpful.

 Intel or AMD?
 Generally, the only way to answer this is to research chips in your price range and see who is doing a better job with them.
 Other than actual performance test results there is simply no way to compare chips.
 Within a particular family, generally bigger numbers in the product code are better, newer is better than older and you get what you pay for.

-Clock speed is the frequency that the CPU operates at, measured in Hz, or cycles per second.
+Clock speed is the frequency that the CPU operates at, measured in Hertz (Hz), or cycles per second.
 The faster the clock, the more instructions per second that the CPU can execute.
-More is always better, but also generally draws more power and generates more heat.
+More is always better but also generally draws more power and generates more heat.
 Advances in CPU design are constantly reducing the power draw and, therefore, the heat generation required for a particular clock rate.
 So often newer CPUs run faster and draw less power than older ones.

 Cores provide the ability to execute multiple streams of instructions at the same time.
-More is better, but the usefulness of multiple cores is impacted by the ability of software to utilize them.
-At the time of writing (2010) most software is woefully non-parallel, meaning most software can only fully utilize 1 core on your CPU.
-However, the other cores are available for other processes.
-Also, with the advent of managed software platforms like Java and MS.Net, more software is being produced that can utilize multiple cores.
+More is better but the usefulness of multiple cores is impacted by the ability of software to utilize them.
+As of 2014 most software is woefully non-parallel, meaning most software can only fully utilize 1 core on your CPU.
+However, the other cores are available and useful for other processes.
+Also, with the advent of managed software platforms like Java and Microsoft’s dotNet, more software is being produced that can utilize multiple cores.
 Expect this situation to continually improve over time.
 Multiple cores are definitely valuable, but you don’t want to trade off too much clock speed for additional cores.
 By way of broad example, a 3 GHz dual core will probably out-perform a 2.5 GHz quad core for most common workloads on a desktop PC.
 But that could radically change in the next 2-5 years.

-Cache refers to various levels of memory which is part of the CPU die and allows the CPU to avoid making more time expensive access to main memory.
-More cache is always better since it allows the CPU to retain more data closer to where it’s needed.
+Cache refers to various levels of memory which are part of the CPU die and allow the CPU to avoid making more time expensive accesses to main memory.
+More cache is always better since it allows the CPU to retain more data closer to where it’s likely to be next needed.

 Power draw is how much electricity the CPU uses at full load.
-Recently CPUs include technology to step down their clock rate when it is not need, reducing power draw when the CPU is not being fully utilized.
+Recently CPUs include technology to step down their clock rate when it is not needed, reducing power draw when the CPU is not being fully utilized.
 This is an extremely worthwhile feature as your computer will cost less to run and produce less heat and extend the life of the components since heat is one of the cheif causes of degradation.

 CPUs have a history of having exponential price curves that peak at the high end.
 Essentially you get to a certain price-point where the price shoots up for each bit of additional performance.
-So, unless you have a real need, or a lot of money to toss away, the middle-high range tends to be the sweet spot for your price/performance ratio.
+So unless you have a real need, or a lot of money to toss away, the middle-high range tends to be the sweet spot for the price/performance ratio.

 Memory is fairly easy.
 You just have to make sure the type and speed you buy is supported by the CPU and the main-board that you buy.
 Type refers to the basic technology, like DDR, DDR2 and DDR3.
-Speed is a clock rate, just like CPUs and measure the frequency at which data can be moved between the CPU and RAM.
+Speed is a clock rate, just like CPUs, and is the frequency at which data can be moved between the CPU and RAM.

 As with CPUs, faster is better and newer technology is better.
 The actual transfer rate is a function of the memory bus multiplied by the memory “multiplier”.
 Thus with a memory clock frequency of 100 MHz, DDR2 SDRAM operates at 200 MHz and gives a maximum transfer rate of 3200 MB/s, while DDR3 SDRAM operates at 400 MHz and gives a maximum transfer rate of 6400 MB/s.